AlenaReh/README-Generator/README.md

   To run tests use: npm test

   ## Contributions
-  Thanks to  for contributing to this project.
+  Thanks to w3schools https://w3schools.com and Trilogy Education Services for providing all of the necessery tools for building this application.

   ## Credits
   Alena Rehberger